-After WWII, many westernized countries turned away from breastfeeding to bottle feeding infants for a variety of reasons.
-Bottle-feeding was seen to be more civilized, more modern, and less messy.
-Mothers that made this change were in luck!
-The formula made by companies like Nestlé — pharmacist Henri Nestle actually invented baby formula in 1867 — was backed by science, full of nutrients, and provided a great alternative to breast milk.
-So what could go wrong?
+After WWII, many western families with infants switched from breastfeeding to bottle-feeding.
+The latter was considered more civilized, more modern, and less messy.
+Mothers who opted to bottle-feed were ostensibly backed by science; formulas made by companies like Nestlé – whose founder, pharmacist Henri Nestlé, invented baby formula in 1867 – were full of nutrients and provided a great alternative to breast milk.

-But faced with a declining population in the western world during the 1960s, things did go wrong and sales of formula fell.
+Faced with a declining population in the western world during the 1960s, however, formula sales fell.
 Baby formula companies had to find a new market for their product.
-Some companies, like Nestlé, turned to developing countries, providing mothers with propaganda and samples to get them hooked on a new way of feeding infants.
+Some companies, like Nestlé, turned to developing countries, providing mothers with propaganda and samples to hook them on a new method of feeding their infants.

-The first attention-grabbing article about Nestlé's baby formula distribution practices in third world countries came out in an article titled "Babies Mean Business" in The New Internationalist in 1973.
+The first attention-grabbing article about Nestlé's baby formula distribution practices in third world countries was entitled "Babies Mean Business," published in The New Internationalist in 1973.
 The article accused Nestlé of three things when it came to their business practices in the third world:

 "Creating a need where none existed.